 You may start the program in the Fall, Spring or Summer term.

 Each 12-week occupational health and safety course is delivered by distance education online.
-You'll need to complete eight courses to obtain your environmental and occupational health and safety training certificate.
+You'll need to complete eight courses to obtain your Certificate in Environmental and Occupational Health.

 - Occupational and Environmental Health Law